 Fats, carbs and proteins are the 3 macronutrients.
 Protein is unique in that, although it can be used for energy, its main purpose is to build tissue, repair tissue, build and maintain muscle, produce antibodies, make hormones, enzymes and an array of other structures.
 Our bodies are made of about 80% protein if you take away all the water.
-You can get protein from plants or animals but the most useful source is animal protein.
+You can get protein from plants or animals and even from eating bugs, but the most useful source is animal protein.

 All human protein is made of 20 amino acids.
 These are the ‘building blocks’ of protein.
 Our bodies can make 11 of them but the other 9 must be in our diet.
 If you don’t have at least these 11, you simply cannot make protein.
 However, all animal protein is complete, or has at least these 11 essential amino acids.
 Very few plants are complete, meaning that they are deficient in at least one of the 11 essential aminos.